 Picture object passed to the constructor or returned from the

 As a result, you might need to make defensive copies of any

 that you either take as input or return as output.

 Why does the energy function wrap around the image?
 This is one of several reasonable conventions.
 Here are a few advantages of defining it in this way:

 Why can’t seams wrap around the image (i.e., why not treat the image as a torus when computing seams)?
 While it would be consistent with the way that we define the energy of a pixel, it often produces undesirable visual artifacts.

 My program seems to be really slow.
 Any advice?
 We recommend that you implement the first four of these optimizations.
-The fourth one is intended to help you improve your rank in the leaderboard.
+The last one is intended to help you improve your rank in the leaderboard.

 energy()at most once per pixel.
 For example, you can save the energies in a local variable